We have a wonderful Prayer Chain ministr

 Advent Project Proposals Sought by St. Anne’s Mission Service Committee

 Click here for the proposal form.
-It is a Microsoft Word document.
+It is a PDF document.
 If you cannot open this type of file, please contact the Parish Office at 715-849-3930 to request a different format.

 the Circle of Joy: